brettwsanders/tv-party-design-sprint/README.md

 Many routes will have components that are specific to them and will likely all have their own container.
 These should be kept in `routes/my-route/`.

+## State

+Your app's store is configured in `config/store.js`.

+## Modules: actions, reducers and dispatching

+Modules are stored in `modules/`.

 ## Routes

 Your app's routes are defined in `config/routes.js`.